 Post-graduate researcher David Peters talked to Ralph Jessop about the huge influence of Scottish thinking on America’s founding fathers and its implications for the current constitution.
 John Shi explained how as well as being the possible cause of a new world war, the need for water was already creating opportunities for terrorism.

 The natural world was a focus.
-In a fascinating session with David Borthwick, Natalie Weldenrevealed what an everyday beach can tell us about our world, as well as touching on the threat of plastic pollution.
+In a fascinating session with David Borthwick, Natalie Weldenrevealed what an everyday beach can tell us about our world, as well as touching on the threat of plastic pollution, learn.
 Other subjects included how Dumfries and Galloway might become a leader in dementia-friendly tourism, how learning languages changes the brain and the politics of knife crime.

 Adrian Turpin, artistic director of the Wigtown Book Festival said: “One of the joys of the day was to see the connections between subjects that, at first glance, feel very unconnected.